Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 After a membrane sweep, cramping and light spotting are common as your body prepares for labor.

-Keep in mind that while these symptoms can indicate progress, they don’t guarantee immediate labor onset.
+These symptoms can be a sign of progress, but they don’t mean labor will start right away.
 Your body will take its own time to respond.

 When to Contact Your Healthcare Provider